5 Reasons To Declutter NOW

 The flip side to this is the act of decluttering your space can actually provide stress RELIEF that’s healthy and therapeutic

-As I just mentioned, our clutter is competing for our attention whether you notice it or not.
-Moving toward minimalism helps to eliminate anything that isn’t a priority or even necessary.
-Once that clutter is gone you are left with the things you value without other distractions.
+As I just mentioned, clutter competes for our attention whether we notice it or not.
+Moving toward minimalism helps eliminate anything that isn’t a priority or even necessary.
+Once that clutter is gone, you are left with the things you value without other distractions.

-There is also a wonderful cathartic effect that occurs when decluttering.
-Those items that carry weight and stress in your life can cause tension which decluttering removes.
+Decluttering also has a wonderful cathartic effect.
+Those items that carry weight and stress in your life can cause tension, which decluttering removes.

 #2.
 Clutter: A Relationship’s Physical And Mental Stumbling Block